cs-uob/COMS20007/docs/part2/index.md

 `podman`.
 You can run `docker run fdupress/coms20007lab`, with appropriate options to mount the problem files and start the command you want.
-The container uses an Alpine base image and will lack creature comforts even if you put some effort into exanding it.
+The container uses an Alpine base image and will lack creature comforts even if you put some effort into expanding it.
 The idea here is to use the container as a thin wrapper around Haskell tools, rather than a full-blown system in which you'll do your work.